-We have broken the school day into learning sessions followed by a reward time, social activity, relax time session.
-(All of which are indirectly teaching social, cooperation, turn taking and negotiation skills.)
+We have broken up the school day into learning sessions, reward sessions and social activity sessions; all of which are indirectly teaching social, cooperation, turn taking and negotiation skills.
 For EYFS pupils attending Stepping Stones - though rare - continuous provision would be in place as part of their EYFS curriculum.

-Children should be given positive recognition using the positive recognition cards throughout the day to reinforce positive choices, respect, safety etc. These are used to support the child developing a positive image of themselves and learning to recognise what they are doing well. (e.g. "Catch XX being Amazing" charts; positive people cards)
+Children should be given positive recognition using the positive people tokens/ and bonuses throughout the day to reinforce positive choices, respect, safety etc. These are used to support the child developing a positive image of themselves and learning to recognise what they are doing well. (e.g. "Catch XX being Amazing" charts)

-If the child has followed the three rules then they will receive all of the reward session.
-However, if a full teaching session has not been completed to the expected standard then the child will need to spend some time reflecting on their choices, responses.
-The teacher / staff member would endeavour to engage the child in a restorative conversation in order for them to be in a regulated state for the next teaching session.
+If the child has followed the three rules then they will receive all of the end of day enrichment session.
+However, if a full teaching session has not been completed to the expected standard; or there has been a serious incident; or an overall unsettled day where a child has required a high degree of adult support and reminders, the end of day enrichment time is decreased.
+A child will need to spend some time reflecting on their choices and responses during enrichment time, when the teacher / staff member would endeavour to engage the child in a restorative conversation in order for them learn how to manage things differently the next day.